Convert RTF to ADOC

 Why Convert RTF to AsciiDoc?

-- Professional Publishing: Used by O'Reilly, Manning, Spring, Hibernate
+- Professional Publishing: Used by O'Reilly, Manning, Spring, and Hibernate

-- Multi-Format Output: HTML5, PDF, EPUB, DocBook from single source
+- Multi-Format Output: HTML5, PDF, EPUB, DocBook from a single source

 - More Powerful Than Markdown: Tables, admonitions, includes, attributes